AleksandraCheidze/ExpensesCategoryManager/README.md

 ## Project Structure

+The project is organized into two main directories for clean separation of concerns:

 ### Backend (Java)
-The backend is organized around key classes and interfaces:
+Located in the `backend` directory, the backend is organized around key classes and interfaces:

 - **`BudgetApp`**: The central application class responsible for user interactions, expense recording, and report generation
 - **`ExpenseCategoryManager`**: A class dedicated to managing expense categories, offering functionalities for adding and removing categories
 - **`Expense`**: A class representing individual expense records, featuring fields for `category`, `amount`, and `date`
 - **`ExpenseReportGenerator`**: A versatile class designed for generating a variety of expense reports
-- **`ExpenseAPI`**: A class that provides a REST API for the frontend to interact with the backend
+- **`SimpleExpenseServer`**: A lightweight HTTP server that serves the frontend and handles API requests
+- **`ReportsHandler`**: Handles report generation requests from the frontend
+- **`SimpleHttpServer`**: Provides HTTP server functionality

 The relationships between these classes are as follows:

 - `BudgetApp` utilizes `ExpenseCategoryManager` to manage and manipulate categories
 - `BudgetApp` leverages `ExpenseReportGenerator` for generating detailed financial reports
 - `ExpenseReportGenerator` relies on data from the `Expense` class to produce meaningful reports
-- `ExpenseAPI` uses all of the above classes to provide a REST API for the frontend
+- `SimpleExpenseServer` uses all of the above classes to provide a REST API for the frontend

 ### Frontend (JavaScript)
-The frontend is organized around the following files:
+Located in the `frontend` directory, the frontend is organized around the following files:

 - **`index.html`**: The main HTML file that defines the structure of the web application
 - **`styles.css`**: The CSS file that defines the styling of the web application, including dark mode support and responsive design